THR Gegar

-THR Gegar (formelry known as Gegar from 2018 until 13 February 2025) is a Malaysian Malay language radio station operated by Astro Radio.
+THR Gegar (formerly known as Gegar from 2018 until 13 February 2025) is a Malaysian Malay language radio station operated by Astro Radio.

+About

 The radio station targets East Coast Peninsular listeners and plays music from local artists, as well as some Islamic-related content.
-In late 2017, the former THR Gegar is rated as the No. 1 radio brand in the East Coast with 2.8 million weekly listeners by the GfK's Wave 2 Radio Audience Measurement (RAM).
+In late 2017, the former THR Gegar was rated as the No. 1 radio brand on the East Coast, with 2.8 million weekly listeners by the GfK's Wave 2 Radio Audience Measurement (RAM).

 The rebranding on 1 January 2018 removed the "THR" name from Gegar, and the change also happened to Raaga.
-However the "THR" name were reverted from August 2024 onwards, with the new logo used from 13 February 2025.
+However, the "THR" name was reverted from August 2024 onwards, with the new logo used from 13 February 2025.

-From July 2018, THR Gegar broadcasts from 02:00 to 06:00 on Raaga's FM frequencies was discontinued, and the latter became 24 hours.
-Previously, 24 hour broadcasts of Raaga were only available through online and Astro channel 859.
+Since July 2018, THR Gegar has broadcast from 02:00 to 06:00 on Raaga's FM frequencies was discontinued, and the latter became 24 hours.
+Previously, 24 hour broadcasts of Raaga were only available online and through Astro channel 859.

 THR Gegar's frequencies are only broadcast in the East Coast of Peninsular Malaysia and not in other states.